craftcms/cms/docs/templating/includecssfile.md

 # `{% includeCssFile %}`

-{intro} This tag will queue up a CSS file for inclusion on the page.
+This tag will queue up a CSS file for inclusion on the page.

 ```twig
 {% includeCssFile "/assets/css/layouts/" ~ entry.layout ~ ".css" %}